qmk/qmk_firmware/keyboards/littlealby/readme.md

 # Little Alby
 *Arduino Keyboard layouts*

-Little Alby is a keyboard library using QMk used to create Arduino based keyboards.
+Little Alby is a keyboard library using QMK used to create Arduino based keyboards.

 ## Keyboard Layouts